fanlimgames/Exodusspam/README.md

 1. Clone the repository to your local machine. 🖥️
 2. Install the required dependencies using `npm install`. ⚙️
-3. Customize the `users.json` file with your Minecraft account details. ✍️
+3. Customize all files in the `config` directory.
+Most importantly the `users.json` file with your Minecraft account details. ✍️
-4. Add your own spam messages and coordinates to the respective files. 📝
-5. By default, the chat spam feature is disabled.
+4. By default, the chat spam feature is disabled.
 To enable it, set `enableMessageSpam` to `true` in the `users.json` file. 🚀
-6. Run the bot using `node main.js`. 🏃‍♂️
+5. Run the bot using `node main.js`. 🏃‍♂️
-7. Sit back and watch as the bot connects to the 6b6t.org server and starts engaging with other players. 🎮🌍
+6. Sit back and watch as the bot connects to the 6b6t.org server and starts engaging with other players. 🎮🌍
-8. If you wish to disable the chat spam feature during runtime, simply set `enableMessageSpam` to `false` in the `users.json` file and restart the bot. ⛔️🗯️
+7. If you wish to disable the chat spam feature during runtime, simply set `enableMessageSpam` to `false` in the `users.json` file and restart the bot. ⛔️🗯️

 Feel free to experiment and customize the bot's behavior by modifying the code.
 You can add new features, enhance the message selection logic, or integrate additional functionality from the mineflayer library.